Blog post

 So who is it for?

-It’s not something sector specific, instead you should ask yourself, does self-checkout fit with the experience we want to give our customers and the buyer journey?
+It’s not something sector-specific, instead, you should ask yourself, does self-checkout fit with the experience we want to give our customers and the buyer journey?

-Depending on your product range, target customers and store set up, self-checkout could very easily elevate your in-store journey.
+Depending on your product range, target customers, and store setup, self-checkout could very easily elevate your in-store journey.
 A self-checkout option, or self-checkout as the primary checkout option, should, in practice, be suitable for all retailers.

-Here’s the questions we think you should ask yourself to find out if it’s suitable for your business:
+Ask yourself these questions to find out if self-checkout is suitable for your business

 Do you need to remove security tags?